-This article originally appeared in the February 2012 issue of Geographical magazine.
+The original version of this article appeared in the February 2012 issue of Geographical.

 With a huge mental effort, I struggled free of the two bulky sleeping bags and into the down jacket I’d used as a pillow.
 In doing so, I brushed my head against the door of the tent and was engulfed by a cloud of ice crystals.
 I unzipped the entrance and discovered that snow had filled the porch, burying my stove and pan.
 I dug the items out, soaking my thin gloves in the process.
 I needed to keep my gear as dry as possible in order to stay warm but some contact with moisture was unavoidable.